-Credit risk: Credit risk is the risk that a borrower will default on their contractual obligations relating to repayments to the Credit Union, resulting in financial loss.
-In order to manage this risk the Board of Directors regularly reviews and approves the Credit Union's credit policy.
+Credit risk: Credit risk is the risk that a borrower will default on their contractual obligations relating to repayments to the credit union, resulting in financial loss.
+In order to manage this risk the board of directors regularly reviews and approves the credit union's credit policy.
+Credit risk mitigation may include the requirement to obtain collateral as set out in the credit union's credit policy.
+Where collateral or guarantees are required, they are usually taken as a secondary source of repayment in the event of the borrower's default.
+The credit union maintains policies which detail the acceptability of specific classes of collateral.
+The principal collateral types for loans are: an attachment over members' pledged shares; personal guarantees; and charges over assets.
+The nature and level of collateral required depends on a number of factors such as the term of the loan and the amount of exposure.
 All loan applications are assessed with reference to the credit policy in force at the time.
 Subsequently loans are regularly reviewed for any factors that may indicate that the likelihood of repayment has changed.

 Market risk: Market risk is the risk that the value of an investment will decrease.
 This risk can arise from fluctuations in values of, or income from, assets or changes in interest rates.
-The Board of Directors regularly reviews and approves the Credit Union's investment policy and funds are invested in compliance with this policy and regulatory guidance.
+The board of directors regularly reviews and approves the credit union's investment policy and funds are invested in compliance with this policy and regulatory guidance.

-Liquidity risk: Liquidity risk is the risk that the Credit Union will not have sufficient cash resources to meetdaytodayrunningcosts and repaymembers' savings when demanded.
-The Credit Union's policy is to maintain sufficient funds in liquid form at all times to ensure that it can meet its liabilities as they fall due.
+Liquidity risk: Liquidity risk is the risk that the credit union will not have sufficient cash resources to meet day to day running costs and repay members' savings when demanded.
+The credit union's policy is to maintain sufficient funds in liquid form at all times to ensure that it can meet its liabilities as they fall due.

-Interest rate risk: The Credit Union's main interest rate risk arises from adverse movements in interest rates receivable which would affect investment income.
-The Credit Union reviews any potential new investment product carefully to ensure that minimum funds are locked in low yielding long term investments yet at the same time maximising investment income receivable.
+Interest rate risk: The credit union's main interest rate risk arises from adverse movements in interest rates receivable which would affect investment income.
+The credit union reviews any potential new investment product carefully to ensure that minimum funds are locked in low yielding long term investments yet at the same time maximising investment income receivable.

-19b.
+20b.
 Liquidity risk disclosures

-The Credit Union's policy is to maintain sufficient funds in liquid form at all times to ensure that it can meet its liabilities as they fall due.
-The Credit Union adheres on an ongoing basis to the minimum liquidity ratio and minimum short term liquidity ratio as set out in regulatory requirements.
+The credit union's policy is to maintain sufficient funds in liquid form at all times to ensure that it can meet its liabilities as they fall due.
+The credit union adheres on an ongoing basis to the minimum liquidity ratio and minimum short term liquidity ratio as set out in regulatory requirements.

-19c.
+20c.
 Interest rate risk disclosures